Penn Carey Law - Logo

 Hannah Sachs L’23, SP2’23 is a staff attorney at Climate Jobs National Resource Center, whose mission is to educate workers and the public about policies that will build a clean energy economy at the scale climate science demands, create good union jobs, and create more equitable communities.
 She is dedicated to building a worker-centered renewable energy economy to ensure that we create a sustainable economy that protects our planet, while supporting the workers at the heart of the effort.

 “Penn Carey Law is where I discovered my passion for work at the intersection of labor and climate law and policy,” she said.
 “Shelley Welton’s mentorship—and her Environmental Law course—were instrumental in building my understanding of these issues and affirmed my interest in pursuing climate and environmental policy through a social, labor, and economic lens.
-And, of course, the incredible opportunity that Penn Carey Law provides its students to seek out their own externships—including as I did through the Legislative Clinic—is the ideal way for students to get hand-on experience in their fields of interest.”
+And, of course, the incredible opportunity that Penn Carey Law provides its students to seek out their own externships—including as I did through the Legislative Clinic—is the ideal way for students to get hands-on experience in their fields of interest.”

 Quinn Dunkak headshot